leap-protocol/leap-protocol.github.io/README.md

 ### Category
 The first character of a packet is always a category character.
 This specifies how the packet should be interpretted.

-RoBus defines the following catergories by default:
+L3aP defines the following catergories by default:

 | Category    | Default encoding | Description |
 | ---         | ---              | ---         |